Fit for Royalty

 Al Ain Oasis, Central District, near Al Ain Palace Museum, 03 711 8251

-Cost: 7 days free
+Cost: 3 days free

 Wonder where all the celebrities take those majestic desert shots when they visit Abu Dhabi?
 The Empty Quarter is the perfect backdrop for any photo op.
 With its shimmering sands at sunset, this mesmerising landscape is the perfect place to bring your out-of-town visitors and for any Instaworthy photoshoot.

-Rub’ al Khali desert, The Empty Quarter
+The Empty Quarter, Rub’ al Khali desert,

 Cup of Karak